Back to Blog

 • Grape juice

-• Foods containing hidden raisins, like cereal bars or baked goods
+• Foods containing hidden raisins (e.g., trail mix, cereal bars, baked goods)

 Symptoms of Grape Poisoning in Dogs

-Symptoms of grape poisoning can appear within a few hours and worsen dramatically over time.
-Some signs to watch for include:
+Signs of grape or raisin toxicity may appear within a few hours of ingestion and worsen over time.
+Watch for:

 • Vomiting and diarrhea